Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Something needs to be done about it.

-But that's why I live there.
+Well, but that's why I live there.

-Well, yeah, I know, me too.
+Well, yeah, I know me too.

-But apparently we're getting diversity.
+But apparently, we're getting diversified.

 Oh, good.